geissdoerfer/shepherd/docs/user/basics.rst

 The time-synchronization between the shepherd nodes allows to gather the readings from multiple nodes with respect to a common time-line.
 The data thus represents the spatio-temporal energy availability.

-An important point to note is the operating point of the DC/DC converter.
+An important aspect of recording is the operating point of the DC/DC converter.
 A harvesting transducer is characterized by its IV-curve, determining the magnitude of current at a specific load voltage.
 The DC/DC boost converter can (within limits) regulate the input to a desired voltage, by adapting the current drawn from the transducer.
-Thus, we have to tell the converter at which voltage we want to operate the transducer.
+Thus, we have to inform the converter at which voltage we want to operate the transducer.
 There are two options:

 `Maximum Power Point Tracking (MPPT) <https://en.wikipedia.org/wiki/Maximum_Power_Point_Tracking>`_